 About The Dive Otter and Tyler Allison

-Dive Otter is for people who value capability over confidence, who double check their gas plan, and who see skill as a process, not a badge.
-You will not find shallow inspiration here.
-You will find tools, insight, and the kind of content I wish had existed when I was starting out.
+This site is for divers who value capability before confidence, who double-check their gas plan, and who see skill as a process, not a badge.
+If that sounds like you, you will fit right in here.

 How the Name Happened

 The name came from a comment during a class.
-A dive instructor once pointed out that I was moving too fast underwater, not calm and purposeful as I should have been.
-He said I looked like an otter zipping around with no clear direction.
-The nickname stuck.
+A dive instructor once told me I was moving too fast underwater, more like an otter zipping around than a calm, purposeful diver.
+The nickname stuck and it became a reminder that calm beats clever and purpose beats motion.

 How I Dive